Lithos-hub/Matrix-Raining-Code-Simulator/README.md

 This is a simulation of the raining code from the Matrix movie using Vue.js

+Version 1.0.0

+* Finished and improved the music player.
+* Added a new menu component to change the code color.

 Version 0.9.0

 * Music player added.